aslilac/lavender/README.md

 One word is not a description.

 ## Usage
-This project uses Webpack as its base.
-It bundles the JavaScript code and integrates with wasm-pack to automatically compile/recompile our Rust source code, which enables quick iteration.

-**Note:** When Parcel 2 comes out with better WebAssembly support, I will likely switch to that.
-I would also like to use TypeScript, but I can't get it to work properly with the current setup (and believe me, I have tried).

-To get set up for development you need to install the following tools...
+To get set up for development you need to install all of the following tools...

 - [Node.js](https://nodejs.org)
 - [Yarn](https://yarnpkg.com)
 - [Rust](https://rustup.rs)
 - [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)

-Then run `yarn` and `cargo build` to install all the other dependencies.
+Then run `yarn` and `cargo build` to install all the other dependencies from npm and Cargo.

-Once all of that is done, to start a development server that will automatically recompile updated files and refresh your browser, simply run...
+Once all of that is done, to start a development server that will automatically recompile and refresh your browser when files are updated, simply run...

 ```Shell
 yarn dev